-Meritage Hospitality Group Inc., Subsidiaries and Affiliate (the "Company") conducts its business in the quick-service and casual dining restaurant industries across 16 states.
-As of January 1, 2023, the Company operated 349 Wendy's quick-service restaurants under franchise agreements with its franchisor, Quality Is Our Recipe, LLC, hereafter referred to as "The Wendy's Company" or "Wendy's," as well as one Taco John's quick-service restaurant under franchise agreements with its franchisor, Taco John's International, Inc., hereafter referred to as "Taco John's".
+Meritage Hospitality Group Inc., Subsidiaries and Affiliate, hereafter referred to as the "Company", conducts its business in the quick-service and casual dining restaurant industries across 16 states.
+As of December 31, 2023, the Company operated 376 Wendy's quick-service restaurants under franchise agreements with its franchisor, Quality Is Our Recipe, LLC, hereafter referred to as "The Wendy's Company" or "Wendy's," six Taco John's quick-service restaurants under franchise agreements with its franchise agreements with its franchisor, Taco John's International, Inc., hereafter referred to as "Taco John's", and six independent concept restaurants.

-Principles of Consolidation - The consolidated financial statements include the accounts of Meritage Hospitality Group Inc., all of its wholly owned subsidiaries, its 98.5% owned subsidiary, RDG-MHG, LLC., ("RDG") a 15% partner in TRG-Meritage Bahamas, LLC., ("TRG") and its variable interest entity ("VIE"), Restaurant Holdings, LLC ("Restaurant Holdings"), for which the Company is a primary beneficiary.
-The VIE is consolidated because the Company has the power to direct activities that impact the VIE's economic performance, as well as the right to receive benefits or the obligation to absorb losses from the VIE that could potentially be significant.
+Principles of Consolidation - The consolidated financial statements include the accounts of Meritage Hospitality Group Inc., (the "Company"), its wholly owned subsidiaries, its 98.5% owned subsidiary, RDG-MHG, LLC ("RDG"), a 15% partner in TRG-Meritage Bahamas, LLC ("TRG"), and its affiliate variable interest entity ("VIE"), Restaurant Holdings, LLC ("Restaurant Holdings"), for which the Company is the primary beneficiary.
+The VIE is consolidated because the Company has the power to direct activities that impact the VIE's economic performance, as well as the right to receive benefits or the obligation to absorb losses from the VIE.

-Earnings from Restaurant Holdings are reported as a noncontrolling interest in the accompanying consolidated statement of operations.
+Earnings from Restaurant Holdings are reported as a noncontrolling interest in the accompanying consolidated statements of operations.
 All intercompany transactions and balances between the Company, its subsidiaries and Restaurant Holdings have been eliminated in consolidation.

-Segment Information - Operating segments are components of an entity for which discrete financial information is available and regularly reviewed by the Chief Operating Officer in order to allocate resources and assess performance.
-Resource allocation decisions are made based on the Chief Operating Officer's evaluation of total Company operations.
-Accordingly, the Company views the operating results of its Wendy's, Taco John's and independent concept restaurants as one operating and reportable segment.
+Segment Information - Operating segments are components of an entity for which discrete financial information is available and regularly reviewed by the chief operating decision maker to allocate resources and assess performance.
+Resource allocation decisions are made based on the chief operating decision maker's evaluation of total Company operations.
+Accordingly, the Company views the operating results of its Wendy's, Taco John's, and independent concept restaurants as one operating and reportable segment.

 Fiscal Period - The Company operates on a 52/53-week fiscal year ending on the Sunday closest to December 31 of each year.
-Each of the two fiscal years presented ending January 1, 2023 (referred to as fiscal year 2022) and January 2, 2022 (referred to as fiscal year 2021) contained 52 weeks.
+Each of the two fiscal years presented ending December 31, 2023 (referred to as fiscal year 2023) and January 1, 2023 (referred to as fiscal year 2022) contained 52 weeks.

 Revenue Recognition - Revenues consist of restaurant food and beverage sales and are recorded net of applicable sales taxes and deferred revenue associated with the Wendy's Company app-based loyalty program ("Wendy's Rewards").
 Food and beverage revenue is recognized at the time food is delivered to the customer and the performance obligation is satisfied.
 Payment in cash or credit is accepted at the time of transaction, and there is no variability in the transaction price as discounts and allowances are recognized at the point of sale.
 Fees paid to third party delivery providers are reported as other operating expenses on the consolidated statements of operations and are immaterial to the consolidated financial statements.
-The Company's gift card activity is managed by The Wendy's Company and Taco John's International, Inc. and is immaterial to the consolidated financial position.
+The Company's gift card activity is managed by The Wendy's Company and Taco John's International, Inc. and is immaterial to its consolidated financial position.

-Notes to Consolidated Financial Statements January 1, 2023 and January 2, 2022
+Notes to Consolidated Financial Statements December 31, 2023 and January 1, 2023

 The Wendy's Rewards program is offered at all the Company's Wendy's restaurants.
 For every dollar of a qualifying customer purchase by those enrolled in the Wendy's Rewards program, ten rewards points are earned.
 The Company defers a portion of qualifying revenue until rewards points are redeemed, forfeited or expired within a year of the date earned.
-Deferred revenue associated with Wendy's Rewards was \$656 and \$736 as of January 1, 2023 and January 2, 2022, respectively, and is classified in accrued liabilities on the consolidated balance sheets.
+Deferred revenue associated with Wendy's Rewards was \$755 and \$656 as of December 31, 2023 and January 1, 2023, respectively, and is classified in accrued liabilities on the consolidated balance sheets.